-The training school project mainly consists of sharing time, knowledge & skills.
-This can be on many fronts.
-On the basis of temporary and long-term deployment, people work with heart and soul on site to make the Kumi Hospital AgroPark project a success.
+Life is a school for all of us.
+Our ‘school training project’ mainly consists of sharing time, material, knowledge & skills.
+This can be done on many fronts.
+Based on temporary and long-term deployment, people work with heart and soul on site to make various projects a success.

 For example, Ouke and Hanneke Dijkstra kept the farm in Kumi running for 4 years, started the bakery and transferred as much knowledge as possible to the local population.

 The farm is currently run by Sikko Seisma, a down-to-earth Frisian farmer, who uses all his knowledge and skills with verve to teach employees the tricks of the trade.

 Sjaak Meertens was deployed in the run-up to setting up a vocational school in Tororo, a place two hours from Kumi.
 Sjaak already worked for the Kumi Hospital AgroPark and is now making the switch to focus more on education.
 Sjaak is both a qualified physics teacher and mechanical engineer with work experience in engineering and project management in South Africa and Ethiopia.

 His focus, in addition to his organizational and administrative work for various projects, is on setting up a vocational school.
 In this way, girls and boys have a chance of succeeding in society by being able to work self-sufficiently.

 Soccer Shoes and Sewing Machines for CBI in Kumi District

 On Saturday June 18, 2022, 4 pedal sewing machines were handed over to the tailor training of CBI in Aterai on behalf of the Rietveld Foundation.
 CBI stands for Communities Beyond Imagination and was founded and run by Charles Obore, a high school sports teacher in nearby Kumi, a town of 40,000 inhabitants in eastern Uganda.